manami-d/manami-d.github.io/README.md

 # manami's portfolio

+## Description
-This is a portfolio website containing:
+This is a portfolio website (under construction) containing:
 - About Me
 - Skills
 - Experience
 - Projects
 - Contact

-and using:
-- HTML
-- CSS
-- JavaScript